pryley/pollux/readme.txt

 = 1.0.1 (2017-05-15) =

 - [removed] Disabled raw strings until they can be parsed properly without using eval()
-- Fix headings and divider fields from incorrectly showing in the instructions meta-box
+- Fixed headings and divider fields from incorrectly showing in the instructions meta-box
-- Fix negative conditions
+- Fixed negative conditions

 = 1.0.0 (2017-05-13) =